No Fees Unless You Win!

 Our Workers’ Compensation Lawyers Help Injured Illinois Employees Get Paid

-The workers’ compensation lawyers at Strom Yen Injury Attorneys have been helping injured workers in Chicago get paid for lost time and medical bills since 1977.
+The workers’ compensation lawyers at Strom Yen Injury Attorneys have been helping injured workers in Chicago get paid while off work, medical bills and compensation for any permanent or residual injury and disability since 1977.
 If you were hurt while performing the duties of your job, and your workplace accident required you to obtain medical treatment and/or miss work, you may be entitled to receive substantial compensation.
 We can guide you through the complicated workers’ compensation claims process, so you can begin to recover.

 Contact us online or call (312) 609-0400 to schedule a free consultation with an experienced workers’ compensation lawyer in Chicago.